Nene-Okike/project2/STEP1.md

 ## Step 1 – Installing the Nginx Web Server

-Use the following to update the server, intsall nginx and confirm that it is working
+Use the following to update the server, install nginx and confirm that it is working

         $ sudo apt update
         $ sudo apt install nginx